 The magnetic field is initialized with small fluctuations prescribed by a broken power law.
 In this work, we focus on intermediate length scales centered around the Jeans scale, spanning approximately one to two orders of magnitude both below and above it.
 We therefore choose the following initial condition:

-To provide a seed for dynamo action, we introduce decaying turbulent velocity fluctuations, with the peak of the energy spectrum chosen to coincide with the characteristic scale of gravitational instability.
-This initialization is required because the numerical setup cannot follow the gravitational collapse over sufficiently long timescales In reality, we expect turbulence to be generated self-consistently and rapidly as a natural consequence of the collapse.
+To provide a seed for dynamo action, we introduced decaying turbulent velocity fluctuations, with the peak of the energy spectrum chosen to coincide with the characteristic scale of gravitational instability.
+This initialization was required because the numerical setup cannot follow the gravitational collapse over sufficiently long timescales.
+In reality, we would expect turbulence to be generated self-consistently and rapidly as a natural consequence of the collapse.